dayzerodx/counterr/README.md

-                        the name of the output PDF report if the user wishes to use a non-default name (default: report.pdf) -only_png             save all figures in png format (default: False)
+                        the name of the output PDF report if the user wishes to use a non-default name (default: report.pdf) -only_png             save all figures in png format (default: False) -illumina             use this option to make figures look nicer with Illumina data (default: False)
 ```

 ## Outputs